sucofunk/SUCOFUNKey/README.md

 Check out [@sucofunkey on Instagram](https://www.instagram.com/sucofunkey/) for a visual impression of the device and progress.
 You can sign up to the newsletter on [www.sucofunk.com](https://sucofunk.com), check some background infos, contact me and stay up to date.

+To see the implemented features, read the [user manual](doc/manual.md).

 If you are interested in participating, just send me a message.
 I spend a lot of time into the project without any return yet.
 If you want to support the project and help to keep the costs (office/workshop rent, hosting, etc.) as low as possible and speed the project up, I would be happy when you donate via Paypal.
 If you spend more than 25€, your name will be listed on the supporter screen in the device.
 Leave our name or nickname in the comment field of the donation process.
 [Donate](https://www.paypal.com/donate/?hosted_button_id=H9K23YHV95UXC)